Justin II: Foreign policy

+His foreign policy has received unfavorable modern assessments.
+In 1937, historian Previte-Orton criticized Justin as lacking realism, having overestimated Roman strength against foreign enemies.

 Succession and death

 After 572, Justin was reported to have fits of insanity.
 John of Ephesus, whose Monophysite sect suffered persecutions under Justin, offered a vivid description of Justin's madness, in which he behaved like a wild animal, was wheeled about on a mobile throne and required organ music to be played day and night.

-In 574, at Sophia's suggestion, he adopted the general Tiberius as his son and heir, and then retired in his favor.
+Despite moments of clarity, Justin was no longer able to govern.
+Eastern Roman sources report that Tiberius, the commander of the Excubitors, directed the government from this point, alongside Sophia.
+In 574, about a year after his incapacitation, Justin elevated Tiberius as caesar at Sophia's suggestion and adopted him as his son.
 On 7 December, according to Theophylact Simocatta, Justin remained sufficiently clear-minded to make an eloquent speech as he passed the crown:

 Four years later, on 26 September 578, he elevated Tiberius as Augustus.
 Justin died only nine days later, on 5 October 578.